Nicki Minaj arrested in Amsterdam, claims officials 'took my bags without consent'

 Nicki Minaj was arrested by police at Amsterdam's Schiphol Airport on Saturday, a Dutch National Police source confirmed to ABC News.

-According to the Dutch police statement on X, she was fined and released from custody in Amsterdam on Saturday afternoon.

-The Dutch Military Police, in a statement, said a 41-year-old woman was arrested for trying to leave the country while in "possession of soft drugs, which is prohibited."
+The Dutch police, in a statement, said a 41-year-old woman was arrested for trying to leave the country while in "possession of soft drugs, which is prohibited."

+On Saturday, Minaj's scheduled concert in Manchester, England, was postponed, according to an announcement from the venue on X.

+"Despite Nicki's best efforts to explore every possible avenue to make tonight's show happen, the events of today have made it impossible," Co-op Live wrote, adding, "We are deeply disappointed by the inconvenience this has caused."

-Earlier, the 12-time Grammy nominee posted a video to Instagram Live showing her discussing the arrest with an Amsterdam police officer.
+Earlier, the 12-time Grammy nominee posted a video to Instagram Live showing her discussing the arrest with a police officer.
 The officer stated she was being detained "because you're carrying drugs" when she asked for the reason behind her arrest.

 Minaj took to X to update her followers on the dramatic events.
 "Now they said they found weed & that another group of ppl have to come here to weigh the pre-rolls.
 Keep in mind they took my bags without consent.
 My security has already advised them those pre-rolls belong to him.
 Oh yea & the pilot wants me to take my ig post down," she wrote in one post.